gracekern/GettingStarted/README.md

 ----------------------------------------------------------------------
 #### <a name="committing"></a>How do I commit my edits?

-Git has a commit command, just like svn: mostly you will use it as phollows: git commit -am "comment"
+Git has a commit command, just like svn: mostly you will use it as follows: git commit -am "comment"

 The '-a' commits all changes.
 You can see what what you are about to commit by doing 'git status'.
 In fact, you should do a 'git status' before doing anything - it shows you which branch you are on, which files have been added, deleted, modified and so on.